turpinnc/Week-11-Assigment/README.md

 The camera is used to monitor posture.
 No other components are required for this version.

-Replace the path above with the actual image or leave as a placeholder if not submitting digitally.

 3. Stepper Motor Control via MQTT (Crickit HAT + Raspberry Pi) This script runs on a Raspberry Pi with an Adafruit Crickit HAT and spins a stepper motor when a temperature value received over MQTT exceeds 24°C.